Mortgage Protection Insurance

 Bob and Mary both own traditional life insurance policies.
-For either to get the life insurance money they purchased, one of them would have to die.
+For either to get the life insurance money they purchased, one of them would have to pass away.

 Thankfully, Bob has excellent medical insurance through his employer and takes advantage of all medical treatments to cure cancer.
 Despite the best medical technology and medicine available, Bob’s cancer continued to get worse, and he was eventually diagnosed with terminal cancer; Bob’s doctors say he has less than 12 months to live.

 Bob became weakened to where he cannot work.
-Because Bob cannot work, his income stops.
+Because Bob cannot work, the financial protection of his income stops.

 Because Bob and Mary both earned $50,000 a year, their household income had been $100,000.
 With Bob unable to work, they must now live on one income.
 Because Bob is no longer employed, they must now pay their medical bills without health insurance.

-Within a few short months, Bob and Mary’s savings had been exhausted, and they’re relying on credit cards to pay daily living and medical expenses.
+Within a few short months, Bob and Mary’s savings had been exhausted, and they were relying on credit cards to pay daily living and medical expenses.

 When Bob was working, he had an employer-provided life insurance policy.
 This policy is gone now that Bob is no longer working.